 WHAT EXACTLY IS AN ESSENTIAL OIL?

 Inhaling the scent of a flower equates to experiencing its essential oil’s aroma.
 They were given the name “essential,” because they were believed to capture a plant’s essence.
 If you rub your hands over fresh herbs like rosemary or sage leaves, the [essential] oil from these plants will transfer to your hands, leaving their refreshing signature aroma.
-Thus every plant possesses its own unique scent.
-The aroma of each oil results from the combination of the aromas of all components of the plant material itself.
-Unlike synthetically derived fragrance oils (parfum), the constituents of essential oils are naturally occurring and their medicinal properties are naturally synergistic.
+Thus every plant possesses its own unique scent profile.
+The aroma of such oil results from the combination of the aromas of all components of the plant material itself.
+Unlike synthetically derived fragrance oils (parfum), the constituents of essential oils are naturally occurring.
 Essential oils derived from aromatic medicinal plants have been reported to exhibit exceptionally good antimicrobial effects against bacteria, yeasts, filamentous fungi, and viruses.
 Why it matters, because these bacteria, yeasts and fungi within the body and on the skin, are the root cause of chronic skin troubles.

 Kalemba D, Kunicka A. Antibacterial and antifungal properties of essential oils.
 Curr Med Chem.
 2003 May;10(10):813-29.
 Review.
 PubMed PMID: 12678685.
 Mallappa Kumara Swamy, Mohd Sayeed Akhtar, and Uma Rani Sinniah, “Antimicrobial Properties of Plant Essential Oils against Human Pathogens and Their Mode of Action: An Updated Review,” Evidence-Based Complementary and Alternative Medicine, vol. 2016, Article ID 3012462, 21 pages, 2016. doi:10.1155/2016/3012462 Reichling J, Schnitzler P, Suschke U, Saller R, Essential Oils of Aromatic Plants with Antibacterial, Antifungal, Antiviral, and Cytotoxic Properties – an Overview.
 Complement Med Res 2009;16:79-90